ungtb10d/kali-vm/README.md

   not installed.
 The main use-case is to reuse it as input to build an OS image.

+### Additional configuration

+You can install additional packages with the `-p` option.
+Either use the option several times (eg. `-p pkg1 -p pkg2 ...`), or give a comma/space separated value (eg. `-p "pkg1,pkg2, pkg3 pkg4"`), or a mix of both.

 ### Image configuration (not exposed by build.sh yet)

 * `locale` pick a value in 1st column of `/usr/share/i18n/SUPPORTED`